AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 ### Add segments to the export

 In this step, you can also select which segments you want to export to the destination.
-For extensive information about this step, view the [API reference documentation](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Dataflows/operation/patchFlowById)
+For extensive information about this step and the request format to add a segment to the dataflow, view the examples in the [Update a destination dataflow](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Dataflows/operation/patchFlowById) section of the API reference documentation.

 ## Set up attribute and identity mapping {#attribute-and-identity-mapping}